Use the links below to find a wide range of information relating to your lease.

 The lease is a legal agreement between the landlord (freeholder) and the person buying the lease (leaseholder).

-It gives the leaseholder rights over the property for a fixed term of years.
+As a homeowner, it gives you the leaseholder rights over your home for a fixed term of years.
 Typically our leases are set for an initial fixed term of 125 years.

 The lease contains a general section which tells you what we have both agreed.